aaronstevenwhite/arcweight/docs/architecture/memory-management.md

 3. **No data races** - Send/Sync traits
 4. **No buffer overflows** - Bounds checking

-These guarantees come with zero runtime cost, making ArcWeight both safe and efficient.
+These guarantees come with zero runtime cost.